fuerdagegen/berlin-neighborhood-clustering/README.md

 ## Intended clustering perspectives

-The engineered feature space is designed to support multiple neighborhood perspectives that can later be used for clustering and urban typology discovery.
+The engineered feature space is designed to support multiple neighborhood perspectives, including:

 These include: